 Your learning will be supported by online tools such as blackboard for self-assessment and for-credit tests.
-Members of staff are experts in their field and bring their research and industrial expertise into the classrooms.
+Members of staff are experts in their field and bring their research and industrial expertise into the classrooms, especially in years 3 and 4.